 If you have sciatic nerve pain, Dr. O’Neill suggests seeing a doctor.
 Any hip or back pain from sciatica is not normal and should be diagnosed as soon as possible.

 To determine if you’re having hip pain or back pain from sciatica, you may need special X-rays and imaging of your hip and back.
-Hip and back pain is often related, so in some cases, your pain might be coming from both.
+Hip and back pain is often related, so your pain might be coming from both in some cases.

 What are some treatment options to relieve back pain from sciatica?